The loneliness of the remote employee | Commentary

 With virus cases on the rise, especially in Europe and the U.S., it seems unlikely that many people will be heading back to the office soon.
 But there are ways to make the winter bearable.
 Just look to the example of gig workers, who are officeless by definition.
 Research that Petriglieri has conducted with Susan Ashford and Amy Wrzesniewski has found that the people who are happiest having an independent career spend the most time building connections: to people, a routine, a sense of purpose and a workspace.

 The thing about the office, Petriglieri says, is that it offers those four connections as a bundle.
 “And as with any bundle, it wasn’t perfect, right?” he asks.
 But it was convenient.
 Creating connections independently takes more effort.
-A casual chat via video call takes some planning.
+Even a casual chat via video call takes some planning.

 Creating a poor facsimile of the office — perhaps by lining up a day of back-to-back Zoom calls — isn’t the way to get through this isolated time.
 That will only remind us of all that we’re missing.
 Paradoxically, a better way forward might be to accept that work relationships, as well as our relationship to work itself, are different now.